maerzhase/ssr3000/README.md

 ```

 SSR3000 uses hot realoading by default.
-In order to make the hot reloading work we need the snippet with the if-clause. [see react-hot-loader](https://github.com/gaearon/react-hot-loader).
-You can switch off hot loading in the [`.ssr3000rc`](#ssr3000rc)
+In order to make the hot reloading work we need the if-statement on the bottom [see react-hot-loader](https://github.com/gaearon/react-hot-loader).
+You can turn off hot loading in the [`.ssr3000rc`](#ssr3000rc)

 ### server entry file

-The __server entry__  is an middleware that will be added to the `express` server. `SSR3000` takes care of the webpack bundling in the background and serves the chunk files to your middleware.
+The __server entry__  is an middleware that will be added to the express server.
+SSR3000 takes care of the webpack bundling in the background and serves the chunk files to your middleware.

 ```
 import React from 'react';